pachterlab/splitcode-tutorial/docs/source/header_and_sam.rst

 Header and SAM tags
 ===================

 splitcode can put information about identified tags and extracted sequences into the **FASTQ header comments**.
-The header comments are oftentimes used by downstream programs such as bwa, especially in instances when the downstream program outputs a SAM/BAM file (`Li et al., Bioinformatics 2009 <https://doi.org/10.1093/bioinformatics/btp352>`_).
+The header comments are oftentimes used by downstream programs such as bwa, especially in instances when the downstream program outputs a SAM/BAM file (`Li, Handsaker, et al., Bioinformatics 2009 <https://doi.org/10.1093/bioinformatics/btp352>`_).
 Below, we list a few of the options to put information into the read header of the splitcode output (you can specify multiple of these options at once).
 Note that the modified read header will appear in all of splitcode's FASTQ output.

 --mod-names
 ^^^^^^^^^^^